 Make Composting Pretty with a Composting Platform

-My composting area is now a feature rather than an eyesore with this good-looking barn wood platform built by Mr. Garden Therapy.
-He finished the job while I was out for a walk so it won’t take you too long.
+My composting area is now a feature rather than an eyesore with this good-looking barn wood platform we built.
+It doesn’t take long at all.
 Here are the instructions:

-- Level the foundation so that the planks lay flat and won’t be at risk of warping, bending or breaking.
+- Level the foundation so the planks are flat and not at risk of warping, bending, or breaking.
 Use a level both side-to-side and back-to-front to ensure your foundation is level.

-- Support under the planks to ensure they can easily support the weight of a fully loaded compost bin and a person working at the bin.
-Lay down joists that run perpendicular to your planks every 12″ for proper support.
+- Support under the planks to ensure they can easily support the weight of a fully loaded compost bin and a person working at it.
+Lay down joists perpendicular to your planks every 12″ for proper support.

 - Raise the surface of the platform to prevent rot.
 Using gravel to fill in around your foundation and joists (not soil) will increase the longevity of the platform.
-Ensure the top of your joists protrude above grade so that your planks are not resting directly on top of the soil.
+Ensure the top of your joists protrude above grade so that your planks do not rest directly on the soil.

-He did take some photos of the process which I have put together in a little slideshow.
+Here are some photos of the process, which I have put together in a little slideshow.